TeKrop/overfast-api/README.md

 [![License: MIT](https://img.shields.io/github/license/TeKrop/overfast-api)](https://github.com/TeKrop/overfast-api/blob/master/LICENSE)
 ![Mockup OverFast API](https://files.tekrop.fr/overfast_api_logo_full_1000.png)

-> OverFast API gives data about Overwatch heroes, gamemodes, and (soon) players statistics by scraping Blizzard pages.
+> OverFast API gives data about Overwatch heroes, gamemodes, and players statistics by scraping Blizzard pages.
 Built with **FastAPI** and **Beautiful Soup**, and uses **nginx** as reverse proxy and **Redis** for caching.
 By using a specific cache system, it minimizes calls to Blizzard pages (which can be very slow), and quickly returns accurate data to users.

-## 🚧 Work in progress 🚧

-I'm currently rewriting the API for new Overwatch 2 pages.
-So far, here is the progress :
-- Heroes list : ✅
-- Hero specific data : ✅
-- Roles list : ✅
-- Gamemodes list : ✅
-- Players career : 👷 (working on it, Blizzard pages are back since season 2 update)
-- Players search : 👷 (working on it, Blizzard pages are back since season 2 update)

 ## Table of contents
 * [✨ Demo](#-demo)